yegor256/blog/_drafts/_tasking.md

 with different task sizes, from 10 hours to 15 minutes, but eventually came down to 30 minutes.

+When tasks are bigger, we lose the manageability and simply get back to macro-tasking.
+When tasks are smaller, say, 15 minutes, the context switching overhead becomes too annoying.

+In our experience, programmers, if being fully dedicated to a project, complete 6-10 tasks per day.
+This means that they spend 3-5 hours to work, while the rest of the time is spent on doing something else.
+This is a much more effective usage of work time than we can achieve in a traditional macro-tasking management, where programmers barely work for two hours per day, spending the rest of them time on something else (my personal observation).

+## What obstacles did we have?

-If you decide to go for microtasking, you will most likely have same or similar obstacles.
-Here is a short list of them and my advice, which may help if one day you decide to break a "Develop a Mobile App" task to 2,500 micro tasks:
+If you decide to go for microtasking, you will most likely have same or similar obstacles we've had.
+Here is a short list of them and my advice, which may help if one day you decide to break a "Develop a Mobile App" task to, say, 2,500+ micro tasks:

   * **Vagueness**.
     Definition of done, exit criteria, requirements, expectations&mdash;there